gohryt/programming-languages-research/PARSERS.md

 PEG parsers are naturally recursive descent, with one function per grammar rule.
 The problem: backtracking can cause exponential time.
 Packrat parsing solves this by memoizing every rule's result at every input position, guaranteeing linear time at the cost of O(input × rules) memory.

-The Squirrel Parser (Hutchison, 2025) demonstrates that left recursion — traditionally impossible in PEG — can be handled via cycle detection and fixed-point iteration, while maintaining linear time.
-It also derives a provably optimal error recovery strategy from first principles using constraint satisfaction.

-GPeg (Yedidia & Chong, 2021) makes packrat parsing incremental by storing the memoization table as an interval tree with support for shifting intervals.
-This enables reparsing in time logarithmic in the input size for typical edits, compared to linear for standard incremental packrat parsing.
+Recent PEG research explores two directions that matter for language tooling.
+One line handles left recursion through cycle detection and fixed-point iteration, avoiding the old rule that PEG grammars must be manually rewritten to remove left-recursive expression forms.
+Another line makes packrat-style memo tables incremental by storing parse results in edit-aware interval structures, so typical small edits avoid rebuilding the whole memo table.
+These results are promising, but they should be treated as research/tool-specific techniques rather than baseline PEG guarantees.

 The practical limitation: packrat parsing's memory consumption.
 For a 1MB source file with 100 grammar rules, the memoization table is ~100MB.
 Various strategies exist (lazy memoization, bounded tables, selective memoization), but the space-time trade-off is fundamental.